How to speed up AutoCAD on Mac

 Monitor memory usage by launching Activity Monitor from Applications and following these steps:

-- Quit all the apps you don’t currently need by selecting them and clicking on. the X button at the top-left corner of the window.
+- Quit all the apps you don’t currently need by selecting them and clicking the X button at the top-left corner.

 If you quit hung applications that are using up memory and it still doesn’t do anything to help AutoCAD run better, try restarting your Mac to reset RAM usage.